SabineEmden/fm-recipe-page/README.md

 - Styling HTML tables
 - Using media queries

-The recipe page contains two unordered lists for preparation time and ingredients, respectively, and an ordered list for the instructions.
+The recipe page contains two unordered lists with preparation time and ingredients, respectively, and an ordered list with the instructions.

 For the ordered list, I styled the counters using the `::marker` pseudo-element: